mrixon95/Term4_workbook/Term4_workbook.md

 In order to **improve my validation** in a future Flask app, I believe that I should have used **more Marshmallow validation**.
-The validation that I implemented in my Flask app was **repetitive**.
+The validation that I implemented in my Flask app functions was **repetitive**.
 It was repetitive because I checked the validity of the sender and receiver in multiple different functions.
 I could have been done more effectively by using the **schema to check that the usernames were valid.**

 It would have been neater and less repetitive to have done validation through just using the schema.
 As can be seen below, the Message schema **did not** have its own validation for checking the existence of the sender and receiver.